-Lamb Houses Where individual lamb houses are used: Individual lamb houses must be sized appropriately for the age, size and breed of the animal.
-The size of the house must allow the lambs space to be able to stand up, turn around, lie down, rest and groom themselves without hindrance or injury.
-The house must be ventilated to remove excess humidity, ammonia and condensation while at the same time eliminating drafts but retaining constant ☐ Houses must be placed on a free draining base and affixed to the ground to prevent movement in high winds, when necessary. ☐ Houses must be sited at a sheltered location, away from prevailing weather. ☐ Yes and provided with shade from direct sunlight.
-E29 /25 No There must be enough bedding in the house to exclude any drafts, and allow □ N/A the lamb to nest down during cold weather.
-Lambs must have access to a dry bed at all times which is changed as needed cleanliness (i.e. for maintaining lamb hygiene standards).
-Houses must be arranged so that lambs may see and hear other lambs in neighboring houses. ☐ Houses must be constructed of materials which facilitate cleaning and disinfection.
-Houses must be constructed of materials that minimize heat stress and wide temperature fluctuations. ☐ Houses must be thoroughly cleaned and disinfected between animals.
-When lambs are kept in group pens, devices must be available to reduce inappropriate ☐ Yes sucking behavior of the lambs: E30 ☐ No /3 ☐ Lambs must not be muzzled or physically altered to prevent suckling. □ N/A Alternative devices such as artificial nipples are acceptable for use. ☐ Lambs may be kept in individual stalls for health reasons.
-The location or placement of individual lamb pens used for quarantine must be such that each ☐ Yes lamb has an opportunity to see and hear other lambs but with no physical E31 contact. ☐ No /3 ☐ Where there is a high risk of infectious disease, the consideration must be □ N/A given to the individual quarantining of lambs for the initial rearing period up to 5 weeks.
+Where individual kid houses are used: E29 □ Individual kid houses must be sized appropriately for the age, size and breed of the animal.
+The size of the house must allow the kids space to be able to stand up, turn around, lie down, rest and groom themselves without hindrance or injury. □ The house must be ventilated to remove excess humidity, ammonia and condensation while at the same time eliminating drafts but retaining constant air circulation. □ Houses must be placed on a free draining base and affixed to the ground to prevent movement in high winds, when necessary. □ Houses must be sited at a sheltered location, away from prevailing weather, and provided with shade from direct sunlight. □ There must be enough bedding in the house to exclude any drafts, and allow the kid to nest down during cold weather. □ Kids must have access to a dry bed at all times which is changed as needed cleanliness (i.e. for maintaining kid hygiene standards). □ Houses must be arranged so that kids may see and hear other kids in neighboring houses. □ Houses must be constructed of materials which facilitate cleaning and disinfection. □ Houses must be constructed of materials that minimize heat stress and wide temperature fluctuations. □ Houses must be thoroughly cleaned and disinfected between animals. ☐ Yes ☐ No ☐ N/A /25 E30 When kids are kept in group pens, devices must be available to reduce inappropriate sucking behavior of the kids: Kids must not be muzzled or physically altered to prevent suckling.
+Alternative devices such as artificial nipples are acceptable for use. ☐ Yes ☐ No ☐ N/A /3 E31 ☐ Kids may be kept in individual stalls for health reasons.
+The location or placement of individual kid pens used for quarantine must be such that each kid has an opportunity to see and hear other kids but with no physical contact. ☐ Where there is a high risk of infectious disease, the consideration must be given to the individual quarantining of kids for the initial rearing period up to 5 weeks. ☐ Yes ☐ No ☐ N/A /3 E32 Waste feed and water must be disposed and stored at a site away from the kids. ☐ Yes ☐ No ☐ N/A /3 Buck P ens E33 Buck pens must be sited to allow the buck sight, sound, and odor of other goats and general farm activity.
+Buck pens must be safe for the stockmen tending them.
+Adequate restraining facilities and an escape route must be provided.
+Exercise and service areas must be provided to the bucks.
+The service area must have a non-slip surface. ☐ Yes ☐ No ☐ N/A /10